Whoever said ‘the early bird catches the worm’ has never suffered with insomnia.

 - Pinch of Ceylon cinnamon (optional)

-Put away the sleeping pills and go the Ayurvedic route to say goodbye to restless nights.
+Ditch the man-made pills and go the Ayurvedic route to say goodbye to restless nights.

 Research has shown that cherry juice helps to naturally boost people’s melatonin levels, the hormone associated with regulating the sleep-wake cycle.